Mike's 15th Annual Winter Outlook

 The Pacific Decadal Oscillation (PDO) is a large scale oscillation in the Pacific Basin that appears to relate to large scale thermohaline (both salinity and ocean temperature are factors) circulations that periodically speed up and slow down and control positions of the large warm and cool water pools in the ocean basin.
 This usually determines the mode of ENSO.

 ** THE SITUATION NOW ** The North Pacific right now is entrenched in the positive or “warm” phase, which supports a general western ridge/eastern trough pattern.
 This would also favor a colder than average winter in the East.
+However, there are also signs of some slight weakening.

 COOL PHASE WARM PHASE